Alcohol abuse: Signs and symptoms

 Individuals with an alcohol use disorder will often complain of difficulty with interpersonal relationships, problems at work or school, and legal problems.
 Additionally, people may complain of irritability and insomnia.
-Alcohol abuse is also an important cause of chronic fatigue.
+Alcohol use disorder is also an important cause of chronic fatigue.

 Signs of alcohol abuse are related to alcohol's effects on organ systems.
 However, while these findings are often present, they are not necessary to make a diagnosis of alcohol abuse.
+Alcohol use disorder causes acute central nervous system depression which leads to inebriation, euphoria, impulsivity, sedation and poor judgment.
+Chronic alcohol use may lead to dependence, reckless behavior, anxiety, irritability, and insomnia.

-Signs of alcohol abuse show its drastic effects on the central nervous system, including inebriation and poor judgment; chronic anxiety, irritability, and insomnia.
-Alcohol's effects on the liver include elevated liver function tests (classically AST is at least twice as high as ALT).
-Prolonged use leads to cirrhosis and liver failure.
-With cirrhosis, patients develop an inability to process hormones and toxins.
-The skin of a patient with alcoholic cirrhosis can feature spider angiomas, palmar erythema and — in acute liver failure — jaundice and ascites.
-The derangements of the endocrine system lead to the enlargement of the male breasts.
-The inability to process toxins leads to liver disease, such as hepatic encephalopathy.
+Alcohol is hepatotoxic and chronic use leads to elevated liver enzyme levels in the bloodstream (classically the aspartate aminotransferase level is at least twice as high as the alanine transaminase level), cirrhosis, and liver failure.
+Cirrhosis leads to an inability to process hormones and toxins and increased estrogen levels.
+The skin of a patient with alcoholic cirrhosis can feature spider angiomas, palmar erythema, and — in acute liver failure — jaundice and ascites.
+The derangements of the endocrine system may lead to the enlargement of the male breasts.
+The inability to process toxic metabolites such as ammonia in alcoholic cirrhosis may lead to hepatic encephalopathy.

+Alcohol is also an established carcinogen and its excessive use causes an increased risk of various cancers, such as breast cancer and head and neck cancer.
+Using alcohol, especially together with tobacco, is a major risk factor for head and neck cancer.
+72% of head and neck cancer cases are caused by using both alcohol and tobacco.
+This rises to 89% when looking specifically at laryngeal cancer.

+Chronic alcohol use is also associated with malnutrition, Wernicke-Korsakoff syndrome, alcoholic cardiomyopathy, hypertension, stroke, arrhythmias, pancreatitis, depression, and dementia.
+Alcohol is also an established carcinogen with chronic use associated with increased risk of cancer.